sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupdiskconfigurationdiskcreatepartitionscreatepartition.md

 `CreatePartition` specifies a single partition to create on the hard disk.

-If you are installing Windows® to a blank hard disk, you must use `CreatePartition` and [ModifyPartition](microsoft-windows-setupdiskconfigurationdiskmodifypartitionsmodifypartition.md) to create and to format partitions on the disk.
+If you are installing Windows to a blank hard disk, you must use `CreatePartition` and [ModifyPartition](microsoft-windows-setupdiskconfigurationdiskmodifypartitionsmodifypartition.md) to create and to format partitions on the disk.
 You must also add values to either [InstallTo](microsoft-windows-setupimageinstallosimageinstallto.md) or [InstallToAvailablePartition](microsoft-windows-setupimageinstallosimageinstalltoavailablepartition.md) to specify where to install Windows.

 ## Child Elements